-6 ways for foster parents to support youth this holiday season
+Meaningful ways for foster parents to support youth this holiday season

 The holidays can be a time of joy and celebration – sitting by a warm fire, decorating your home, opening a gift, or making a family recipe together.
 The holiday season is a time often celebrated with family and loved ones.
-For foster parents, it offers an opportunity to create these cherished memories for youth spending holidays in foster care.
+For foster parents, it offers an opportunity to create cherished memories for youth spending holidays in foster care.

 Whether you are providing a long-term foster care home or respite foster care, there are ways to help you be mindful of holidays in foster care.